shetty83/dsi-sea-week04-5.1/README.md

 - Finish all cells in the provided iPython notebook.

 #### Deliverable
 - The ipython notebook from this lab.
-Show your work.
-A correct answer that comes out of nowhere is a guess.